hoangvypy/DataCamp-Projects/README.md

-This repo contains my codes for both SQL and Python projects from DataCamp
+This repo contains my codes for R, SQL and Python projects from DataCamp